lamystere/endless-orgasm-machine/doc/WebSocket.md

 ## Server Commands

-These commands are recognized by the WebSocket server running on the Edge-o-Matic 3000:
+These commands are recognized by the WebSocket server running on the Endless Orgasm Machine:

 ### `configSet`